chayale90/Avia-HomeWork/README.md

 This file is initially loaded from the server when the application starts.
 When a new customer is added, it is stored in the global Redux state and sent to the server via an HTTP request, updating the JSON data.

-## Server Setup
-Ensure that the JSON file containing customer data is hosted on the server.
-The initial loading of the application fetches this data.
-The server should handle POST requests to update customer data when a new customer is added.

 ## Features
 ### 1. React Component for Customer Table
 A React component renders the customer table based on the provided HTML page.
 It loads customer data from the sample JSON file.